 So, what's a Sozialversicherungsnummer?

-SVNR or Sozialsversicherungsnummer/Rentenversicherungsnummer (social insurance number) is a 12 digit number which is generated and designated to each person born in Germany.
+SVNR, or Sozialversicherungsnummer/Rentenversicherungsnummer (social insurance number), is a 12-digit number that is generated and designated to each person born in Germany.
 People who migrate to Germany get one at the latest when they take up employment subject to social insurance contributions (mini-job and student contracts excluded).

 Your SVNR comes in this format: e.g. 11 111111 A 111.
 It is divided in four parts: